Kyle Pitts Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- The 287.5 passing yards the Cowboys give up per game makes them the NFL's 27th-ranked pass defense this season.
+- The 287.5 yards per game the Cowboys are conceding through the air makes them the NFL's 27th-ranked pass defense.

 - At 1.8 passing TDs conceded per game, the Cowboys defense is ranked 17th in the NFL.